lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/toronyi.md

 **Test the Toronyi Two-Phase Problem**

+This test case is constructed from the VV Test Suite toronyi comparison of FEHM and Thomas & Pierson Solution for Final Saturation.

-Compares the generated contour files with the old contour files known to be correct.
+Compares the generated files for Coordinate and FDM grid nodes with output files known to be correct.
 Tests all values at time 2.0.
 Run 2 test using toronyi_fdm.in and toronyi.in.